-Familial cerebral cavernous malformations (FCCMs) is a rare evolutive vascular malformation disorder appearing on the MRI as multiple lesions that are caused by vascular malformations composed of closely clustered irregular dilated capillaries.
-Clinical manifestations include seizures, non-specific headaches, progressive or transient focal neurologic deficits, and/or cerebral hemorrhages.
+Familial cerebral cavernous malformation (FCCM) is a rare evolutive vascular malformation disorder characterized by closely clustered irregular dilated capillaries that can be asymptomatic or that can cause variable neurological manifestations such as seizures, non-specific headaches, progressive or transient focal neurologic deficits, and/or cerebral hemorrhages.

-The prevalence of all CCMs has been estimated at 1/200 to 1/1,000 individuals overall and is thus not rare.
-FCCMs represents about 20% of the cases with an estimated prevalence of 1/5,000 -1/ 10, 000 and is therefore a rare disease.
+The overall prevalence of all CCMs has been estimated at 1/200 to 1/1,000 individuals.
+FCCM represents about 20% of all CCM cases with an estimated prevalence of 1/5,000 -1/10,000 and is therefore rare, contrarily to sporadic CCMs which are not.
 A strong founder effect has been found in Hispanic-American CCM families.

-Close to 60 % of FCCMs patients are symptomatic.
-FCCMs manifest usually between 20 and 30 years of age, but clinical manifestations can occur at any age.
+Close to 60 % of FCCM patients are symptomatic.
+FCCM usually manifests between 20 to 30 years of age, but clinical manifestations can occur at any age.
 Symptoms include seizures (40-70%), non-specific headaches (10-30%), progressive or transient focal neurologic deficits (35-50%), and/or cerebral hemorrhages (41%).
-FCCMs patients most often present with multiple lesions, ranging from a few millimeters to a few centimeters in size.
+FCCM patients most often present with multiple lesions, ranging from a few millimeters to a few centimeters in size.
 FCCMs occur predominantly in the brain, but have also been reported in the spinal cord, retina (5% of FCCM patients) and skin.

-To date, mutations in three genes have been demonstrated to cause familial CCM; KRIT1 (CCM1), CCM2 (Malcavernin) and PDCD10 (CCM3), respectively located on chromosome 7q11.2-21, 7p13, and 3q26.1 encode proteins that modulate junction formation between vascular endothelial cells.
+To date, mutations in three genes have been demonstrated to cause familial CCM; KRIT1, CCM2 and PDCD10, located on chromosome 7q21.2, 7p13, and 3q26.1 respectively, which encode proteins that, among their various functions, modulate junction formation between vascular endothelial cells.

-Cerebral magnetic resonance imaging (MRI) revealing the CCM(s) is the gold standard investigation to diagnose CCM; and should include a T2 gradient echo sequence which is highly sensitive for hemosiderin.
-Molecular screening of CCM genes is sometimes useful to ascertain the diagnosis in patients showing atypical MRI lesions; however, in most cases, it is used for genetic counseling.
+Cerebral magnetic resonance imaging (MRI) revealing the CCM(s) is the gold standard investigation to diagnose FCCM and should include a T2 gradient echo sequence which is highly sensitive for hemosiderin.
+Molecular screening of FCCM genes is sometimes useful to ascertain the diagnosis in patients showing atypical MRI lesions; however, in most cases, it is used for genetic counseling.

-In some cases, presenting with atypical hemorrhagic MRI lesions, the differential diagnosis of multiple hemorrhagic metastases or hereditary, hereditary cerebral hemorrhage with amyloidosis (see this term) may be considered.
+In cases presenting with atypical hemorrhagic MRI lesions, the differential diagnosis of FCCM includes multiple hemorrhagic metastases or hereditary cerebral hemorrhage with amyloidosis (see this term).

 Prenatal diagnosis is possible.
 However, in practice, very few prenatal diagnoses are requested in this disease (mostly in families where several patients have been severely affected with CCMs in the basal ganglia or spinal cord or pons).